Music of the Pacific Northwest: Heavy metal

-The Pacific Northwest region – primarily Oregon, Washington, and British Columbia – has been host to a growing scene of Doom metal, Sludge metal and Stoner metal since the 1990s, influenced by the geographical origin of grunge music and a sound pioneered in part by Washington band Melvins.
+The Pacific Northwest region – primarily Oregon, Washington, and British Columbia – has been host to a growing scene of Doom metal, Sludge metal and Stoner metal since the 1990s, influenced by the geographical origin of grunge music and a sound pioneered in part by legendary Washington band Melvins.
 Common visual themes include the region's cold, rainy, forested climate, and many bands utilize psychedelic imagery influenced by bands like Sleep, Karp and Harkonen.
 Musical styles often share crossover features with atmospheric/ambient black metal, drone metal, and post-metal as seen in Oregon's YOB, Agalloch, Witch Mountain, Red Fang, Washington's Lesbian, Earth, Sunn O))), Vancouver's Anciients, Astrakhan, and Aaron Turner project Sumac, among various others.

 Pop

 While the Pacific Northwest is not often known for pop music, pop musicians such as Bing Crosby, Quincy Jones, and Carly Rae Jepsen have hailed from the region.
 Jones, who came of age in Seattle and Bremerton in the Puget Sound region and is best known for his work with Michael Jackson, credits the region as the place where he was first "finding music".